geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 6. Raster summaries
 7. Raster data manipulation
 8. Compatibility between Raster and Terra
+9. Options to allow the processing of large files
-9. A real world example with drone data
+10. A real world example with drone data
-10. A fun new package called Layer
+11. A fun new package called Layer

 You will need installations of R, RStudio and Terra.